 Step 2.Complete your driver evaluation

 What can I expect in my driver evaluation?

 The evaluation will typically include tests of physical function, vision, perception, attention, motor function, and reaction time, as well as actual driving performance tests.

 Although it may seem daunting, it really isn’t!
 The evaluation is there to benefit you and to determine if you require any adaptive driving equipment and whether you may need extra driver rehabilitation or behind the wheel training.

 Costs range and vary depending on the provider, type of driver rehabilitation program, and length of time required to complete the evaluation.
 Some providers accept medical insurance while others charge a fee-for-service.
 We would always recommend that you ask about costs, billing, and financial support when contacting your local driver rehabilitation specialist.

 What types of driving equipment does a Certified Driver Rehabilitation Specialist recommend?

-There are many vehicle adaptations and driving aids available that help overcome a wide range of driving challenges and limitations.
+There are many vehicle adaptations and driving aids available that help overcome a wide range of driving challenges and limitations when driving with a disability.
 To name a few: Wheelchair & Scooter Lifts, Person Lifts, Swivel Seats, Steering Controls, Hand Controls, Left Foot Accelerators and Vehicle Extensions.